Mais Médicos: preliminary results of selected candidates announced

-The Ministry of Health published, this Friday (9), the preliminary result of the choice of vacancies for professionals with a validated registration in the More Doctors Program.
+O Ministry of Health published on Friday (9.jun.2023) the preliminary result of the choice of vacancies for professionals with validated enrollment in the program More Doctors.
 The announcement offers 5,970 vacancies distributed in 1,994 municipalities.
-Of the total vacancies, one thousand are unprecedented for the Legal Amazon.
-The objective is to recompose idle vacancies of the last four years.
-About 45% of them are in regions of social vulnerability, difficult to access and that historically suffer from a lack of doctors.
+Of the total vacancies, 1,000 are unprecedented for the Legal Amazon area (which includes Acre, Amapá, Amazonas, Mato Grosso, Pará, Rondônia, Roraima and Tocantins).

-To find out if he was selected in the 28th cycle of the program, the candidate just needs to access This one link.
+The objective is to recompose idle vacancies of the last 4 years.
+About 45% are in regions of social vulnerability, difficult to access and that historically suffer from a lack of doctors.

 For the classification of doctors, the federal government program considers the candidate’s curriculum, such as education, title and professional experience.
-The following criteria will be considered for scoring: medical residency in family and community medicine, concluded and recognized; title of specialist in family and community medicine, awarded by the Brazilian Society of Family and Community Medicine (SBMFC); specialization in family health offered by the Open University System of the SUS (UNA-SUS); between others.
+The following criteria will be considered for scoring: 1) medical residency in family and community medicine, concluded and recognized; two) title of specialist in family and community medicine, conferred by the SBMFC (Brazilian Society of Family and Community Medicine) and 3) specialization in family health offered by UNA-SUS (SUS Open University System).

-Since the public notice was launched, the ministry has informed that Brazilian physicians registered in Brazil have priority in the selection process.
+The ministry informed at the launch of the notice that Brazilian physicians registered in Brazil have priority in the selection process.

 next phases

-As provided for in the schedule of program notice, the next phase is the presentation of an appeal by the candidate who disagrees with the preliminary result, until Monday (12).
-The appeal must be done directly in the Program Management System (SGP), the Ministry of Health platform used by municipal health managers and physicians to sign up and enroll in the program.
+As stated in the schedule of program notice, the next phase is the presentation of an appeal by the candidate who disagrees with the preliminary result.
+The deadline ends on Monday (June 12).
+The appeal must be done in the SGP (Program Management System), the Ministry of Health platform used by municipal health managers and physicians to sign up and enroll in the program.

 The appeal filed by the candidate must be individual.
 Only one appeal per professional will be admitted.

-Next Thursday (15), after the evaluation period for each of the resources, the Ministry of Health will announce the final result of those selected and the respective places of action.
+Next Thursday (June 15), after the resource evaluation period, the Ministry of Health will announce the final result of those selected and the respective places of action.

-Between June 16th and 22nd, the selected candidate must confirm their interest in the vacancy, in the same site for registration of Mais Médicos.
-Exceptionally, doctors who are still in the process of issuing registration at the Regional Council of Medicine (CRM), in one of the 27 units of the federation, will have until June 30 to confirm participation in the program.
+From the 16th to the 22nd of June, the successful candidate must confirm their interest in the vacancy on the same Mais Médicos registration site.
+Exceptionally, physicians who are still in the process of issuing registration at the CRM (Regional Council of Medicine), in one of the 27 units of the Federation, will have until June 30 to confirm participation in the program.

 If the candidate does not confirm interest in the vacancy and designated location, he will be excluded from the call.